 My diagnosis is: • Stage 2a Invasive Ductal Carcinoma • Grade 2 • ER+/PR+, HER2-

-The Plan: • I started chemo November 3 • The first 4 AC infusions are every other week. • The next 12 Taxol infusions are weekly. (last infusion is March 16, 2017) • I will then have surgery TBD based on genetic testing. • Then possibly radiation depending on what kind of surgery. • Followed by years of hormone therapy.
+The Plan: • I started chemo November 3, 2016 • The first 4 AC infusions are every other week. • The next 12 Taxol infusions are weekly. (last infusion is March 16, 2017) • Lumpectomy performed April 19, 2017 • Radiation May-July 2017 • Followed by 5 years of hormone therapy.